Choosing the Right Laboratory Incubator: CO₂, Shaking, and General-Purpose Options Explained

 - Modular systems for flexible expansion as your lab grows.

-LEI Sales offers dual-stack options like the Thermo Heracell VIOS 160i CO₂ incubator, allowing labs to increase throughput efficiently without redesigning their workspace.
+LEI Sales offers dual-stack options like the Caron Oasis CO2 incubator dual stack, allowing labs to increase throughput efficiently without redesigning their workspace.

 Maintenance and Longevity Tips